parrt/msds501/notes/programming.md

 These course-grain steps form the broad outline of a program in any language.
 Writing a program for a specific problem means figuring out what each of those steps are.
 Not all programs will use every step, but we'll need to break each of those steps further down into subtasks for all but the simplest problems.

-I remember being given my first problem to solve (using BASIC in 1980!).

 For example, let's see how computing the average of some numbers fits into this outline.

 First, what are you given? what's unknown?
 Ok, now write down the comp u expect to perform.
 Now give some samples,

   Step one means getting a list of numbers, which we can assume is a given.

 is this similar to something I've solved before?

  by starting at the last step in working our way backwards

  this highlights that you should start from the result, the last step, and work your way backwards

- how did we know what those steps were? start with

-is merely the minimum entry point for a programmer.

 lowest level computer capabilities: